rinliauw/rinliauw.github.io/content/blog/engineering-and-developing-software/index.md

 paragraphs to question the nature of the profession from the microscopic bit of experience that I've had in it, even if I use them basically interchangeably.
 Beginners and bikeshedding do go hand in hand!

-but Dijkstra
-writing about computing's "radical novelties" and the misuse of terms probably indicates that the situation is indeed not ideal.

 My room-temperature take is that there are fundamental differences that set software engineering apart from the other branches of engineering -- with